-The New England Air Museum is a facility that is dedicated to showcase the wonders of aerospace world.
+The New England Air Museum is a facility dedicated to showcase the wonders of the aerospace world.
 Located at the Bradley International Airport, it was built in 1959.
-The museum hosts an array of events to keeps the visitors entertained and engaged.
-It is home to 66 aircrafts, helicopters and other flight-related machines.
-The museum facility is also available on rental basis for private events.
+It is home to 26 helicopters, 66 airplanes and other flight-related paraphernalia.
+This museum also conducts an array of events to keeps the visitors entertained and engaged.
+The premises are available on rental basis for private events.

 The New England Civil War Museum in Rockville, Connecticut is located east of Hartford and is a wonderful small, volunteer-run museum dedicated to the role of New England and its inhabitants during the Civil War.
 It is housed inside of a lovely brick structure, Memorial Building, built in 1890 to honor veteran Union soldiers.
 The museum houses three different collections:the Hirst Brothers Collection of the 14th Connecticut Infantry, the Weston Collection of the 4th Connecticut Volunteer Infantry and the Thomas F. Burpee Collection of the 21st Connecticut Volunteer Infantry.
 Visitors can check out the exhibits on the second and fourth Sunday of the month.

 The Phelps Tavern Museum is located within the Captain Elisha Phelps House.
 David Phelps constructed the house in 1711, and later in 1771, his son Elisha made further additions to the house.
 Since its construction, the edifice has served as a home, hotel, meeting hall and tavern.
 It is now owned by the Simsbury Historical Society and operated as a museum.